jychen1111/jychen1111.github.io/_pages/home.md

 Specifically, the research topics I am interested in include:
 - the politicization of science and technology, and public understanding of it;
 - AI-powered information seeking, consumption and avoidance, and its implications for public life;
-- Negative and threat-inducing communication experiences (e.g., mortality salience, stress expression, and political heterogeneity)
+- Negative communication experiences (e.g., mortality salience, stress expression, and political heterogeneity)

 ------